 On April 7, 2015, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update (ASU) No. 2015-03, "Interest - Imputation of Interest - Simplifying the Presentation of Debt Issuance Costs" (Subtopic 835-30).
 The amendments in ASU No. 2015-03 require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs are not affected by the amendments in ASU No. 2015-03.
 Therefore, the amortization of such costs will continue to be calculated using the interest method and be reported as interest expense.
 ASU No. 2015-03 requires retrospective application and will be effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
 Early application is permitted.
-The Company has approximately \$14.6 million of debt issuance costs related to its outstanding senior notes and convertible senior notes that will be subject to this accounting standard.
-The Company is evaluating the effect of this new standard on its financial statements.
+The Company believes that the implementation of this new guidance will not have a material impact on its consolidated financial statements.

-On May 28, 2014, the FASB issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers" (Topic 606), which supersedes the revenue recognition requirements in FASB Accounting Standard Codification (ASC) Topic 605, "Revenue Recognition."
+On May 28, 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" (Topic 606), which supersedes the revenue recognition requirements in FASB Accounting Standard Codification (ASC) Topic 605, "Revenue Recognition."
 On July 9, 2015, the FASB voted to defer the effective date of ASU No. 2014-09 by one year to December 15, 2017 for interim and annual reporting periods beginning after that date and permitted early adoption of the standard, but not before the original effective date of December 15, 2016.
 ASU No. 2014-09 requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 ASU 2014-09 requires retrospective application.
 The Company is evaluating the effect of this new standard on its financial statements.